Addressing Issues of Sexuality With Students Who are Visually Impaired, Including Those With Additional Disabilities

-Well, the same thing is true about sexual development, it's the same thing.
-When students, when young people are excited, they can watch and they can see, for example, what parts of the body are always covered, what parts are optional.
-You know, you go to the beach and you can see that some people wear, you know, a one-piece bathing suit, and, you know, other people wear, you know, bikinis, but there are certain parts that are always covered.
+Well, the same thing is true about sexual development.
+When when young people are excited, they can watch and they can see, for example, what parts of the body are always covered, what parts are optional.
+You go to the beach and you can see that some people wear a one-piece bathing suit, and other people wear bikinis, but there are certain parts that are always covered.

 NARRATOR: In a video clip, we see a beach crowded with many people, some in bathing suits, some in t-shirts and shorts.
 The next clip shows two young women together at the shore.
 Both of the girls wear bikinis.

-MIGLIOZZI: That's information about, you know, the human body, the sex organs, the size, the shape, the location, those important concepts, you know, that are just sort of ingrained, they're natural, you observe them.
+MIGLIOZZI: That's information about the human body, the sex organs, the size, the shape, the location, those important concepts that are just sort of ingrained, they're natural, you observe them.
 Our students don't get that information, they don't have that opportunity, so the only way they're going to learn it is to have that information taught to them directly.
 So before they can even enter a curriculum and enter a class, they need to know the basics, they need to know the background.

 CHAPTER 2: The Importance of Language in Early Sex Education

-MIGLIOZZI: Well, one of the things that I tell parents of children who are blind is the fact that we have to be very frank, that we have to be very direct, because they're not going to pick up that information incidentally.
-And that's some of the stuff we talked about already-- just explaining about the body parts, explaining how they work, explaining what they look like, explaining where they are exactly so that they understand the opposite sex and how it works.
-So we have to be more explicit early on, and so it's good to use... you know, when parents can use proper language and use the correct names and give examples when they can.
+MIGLIOZZI: One of the things that I tell parents of children who are blind is the fact that we have to be very frank, that we have to be very direct, because they're not going to pick up that information incidentally.
+And that's some of the stuff we talked about already—just explaining about the body parts, explaining how they work, explaining what they look like, explaining where they are exactly so that they understand the opposite sex and how it works.
+So we have to be more explicit early on, and so it's good when parents can use proper language and use the correct names and give examples when they can.